 The French galette des rois have various shapes and flavors depending on the region and local traditions.
 Indeed, in northern France, the galette is made of pâte feuilleté (puff pastry) and stuffed with a dense, creamy almond paste called frangipane.
 In the south of France, the galette is a brioche-style cake with candied fruit.
 And in the Alps, the galette is a generous brioche with huge pink pralines.

-The Galette des Rois Recipe By Christophe Michalak
+The French Galette Des Rois Recipe By Christophe Michalak

 Ingredients